 Report fraud

 Toronto Community Housing (TCHC) tenants, staff, and the general public can report suspected fraud or waste matters involving TCHC tenants or staff.
-All reports are handled by ClearView Strategic Partner an independent service provider.
+All reports are handled by Mitratech (formerly known as ClearView Strategic Partner) an independent service provider through their ClearView Connects system.
 To make sure reports remain anonymous and confidential, reports through a live agent will not be recorded or traced.
 All online reports will be sent securely to TCHC's Investigations Unit for further action.

 This hotline is only for instances of fraud related to TCHC.
 If you have an emergency, always call 9-1-1.

-Please report the above concerns to the Community Safety Unit at 416-921-2323.
-Visit Toronto Community Housing Services & Supports page for additional contact information for other support services available in your community.
+Visit the Toronto Community Housing Services & Supports page for additional contact information for other support services available in your community.

 How to make a TCHC related fraud complaint